henryossinger/Active-Directory/README.md

 <p>
 <h2>1.
 Setting up the VM's in Azure</h2>

 First, we create 2 Azure Virtual Machines: The Domain Controller and the User.
 For the domain controller use Windows Server 2022 image, and for the user use Windows 10 image.
-Both of the VM's are put in the same virtual network named DC.
-The domain controller's NIC IP address is set to static
+Both of the VM's are put in the same virtual network named AD.
+The domain controller's private IP address is set to static
 </p>
 <br />